xhchauvet/superSFS/README.md

     ogdir: direction of outgroup names file
     threshold: a number that if the sum of variant allel in outpgroup greater than it,the variant allel will be counted as ancestral allel
     vcfdir: direction of vcf data
-    vannodir: direction of annotation file with sample names in first column and group name in second colum.
+    annodir: direction of annotation file with sample names in first column and group name in second colum.
 This file should has header in first row
-    vmodir: assign the output direction of generated vcf file using speculated allel as reference
+    modir: assign the output direction of generated vcf file using speculated allel as reference
     countdir: assign the output direction of calculation of derived allels for each snp in each group
     plotdir: assign the output direction of bar plot of sfs
     group: the group that you want to analysis